leoki6/Digital-Communications/Final_Project/README.md

 - [Conclusion](#conclusion)

 ## Project Objective
 In this project, the purpose was to encode, modulate, and demodulate a FLAC file using the QAM-256 scheme.
 This serves to encapsulate some of the processes and tools during the duration of the Digital Communications.
-We'll observe the encoding of information and the use of carriers to transmite information reliably.
+We'll observe the encoding of information and the use of carriers to transmit information reliably.
 This also includes quantizing and restoring the quantized information for comparison with the original.
 We'll note the robustness of QAM and its ability to retain high fidelity information, and what the parameters necessary to meet that are.

 ## Software Requirements
 - MATLAB R2022b